What Does Termite Damage Look Like?

 Many homeowners face termite damage to their homes and do not realize it.
 They often dismiss the damage and think it’s from water or other pests that do not pose a threat.
 You can usually tell the difference between termite damage and other wood damage by looking to see if the damage looks like there is dirt stuck to it.
 Seeing soil in these tunnels is an indication that the damage was caused by termites and not by some other wood-destroying pest like carpenter ants or even woodpeckers.
 Don’t let termites destroy your home, learn more about what termite damage looks like and how to prevent them from getting into your home!

 Subterranean termites create mud tubes that are about the width of a pencil to connect their food source (your home) to their nest.
 They travel through these tubes to stay out of view of predators and to maintain their moisture needs.
-These tubes are often found running along the ground, up along foundation walls, or on basement walls.
+These tubes often run along the ground, up along foundation walls, or basement walls.

-Termites are moisture-seeking pests, so the best way to protect your property and home from being attractive to termites is to reduce moisture levels in and around your home.
+Termites are moisture-seeking pests, so the best way to protect your property and home from being attracted to termites is to reduce moisture levels in and around your home.
 Here are some tips:

 - Make sure that gutters are clear and are directing water away from your home.